xwp/stream/readme.md

  * Option to manually purge all activity records from the database

 **Extension plugins:**

- * [Cherry-Pick](http://wordpress.org/plugins/stream-cherry-pick/): Gives Administrators the ability to delete records from the Stream individually or in bulk.
+ * [Cherry-Pick](http://wordpress.org/plugins/stream-cherry-pick/): Allow Administrators to delete records from the Stream individually or in bulk.

 **Languages:**